Quansight-Labs/quansight-labs-site/posts/2022/05/thoughts-on-reviewing-for-accessibility.md

 Reviewing user-facing work is what I spend most of my time on, so [My review checklist](#My-review-checklist) from above is the most accurate.
-In this situation, it’s helpful to review these things holistically, like by choosing to complete a task related to the work you are reviewing.
+In this situation, it’s most helpful to review these things holistically.

+This means I would recommend choosing a task common to users and then completing it slowly while taking note of items on the checklist.
+In JupyterLab, I could choose the task of opening a new notebook and writing in the first cell.
+While I'm taking those actions, I'm switching between keyboard and mouse, taking note of low-contrast parts of the Launcher, and finding that the visible focus in inconsistent.
+While I could search for each of these things one by one à la checklist, I will find blocking problems and the ways they overlap by following the path of a user.

 #### Reviewing documentation